Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Based on this evaluation, our principal executive officer and principal financial officer concluded that during the period covered by this report, our disclosure controls and procedures were not effective as our management has identified material weaknesses.

 Management concluded that disclosure controls and procedures were not effective as of March 31, 2026 due to identified material weaknesses.
-This represents a formal determination that the company's internal control framework has significant deficiencies that could result in material misstatements not being prevented or detected timely.
+This represents a formal determination that the company's internal controls over financial reporting have significant deficiencies that could result in material misstatements.

 Added banking and cash control weaknesses high